Regalis11/BaroModDoc/docs/Editors/SubmarineEditor.md

 ## Submarine structures
 Different kinds of walls and platforms are used to keep oxygen inside and monsters outside, and to divide the interior space into smaller rooms and compartments.

-When making a new submarine, it’s always a good idea to have a general idea of its shape and layout before building the outer hull.
+When making a new submarine, it’s always a good idea to have a general plan of its shape and layout before building the outer hull.
 It’s a lot easier to add room inside for that oxygen generator you forgot to include, at first, if you don’t have to move all those carefully placed shell pieces, fins and lights just to create a bit more space.
 So starting with the outside hull is not necessarily the best course of action.

 ![](img_SubmarineEditor/SubmarineStructures.png)

-Outside walls are sturdier than inside walls, shuttle wall pieces are somewhere in between.
+Outside walls are by default sturdier than inside walls.
+Shuttle wall pieces are somewhere in between.
+You can edit the "max health" for each wall piece individually.
+This value is used as the base health for the walls, boosted multiplicatively by the hull upgrades the player can buy.

 We suggest using the walls as labeled for a more balanced experience, but of course it’s not mandatory.
 Best results often come when experimenting with different options.

 After a piece of a wall \(or most things in the editor, really\) is placed, it can be **flipped** by it’s x\- or y\-axis by selecting it and pressing ‘Mirror X’ and ‘Mirror Y’ \-buttons or CTRL+N or CTRL+M. Nudge it via the arrow keys.